The right lighting is crucial to get a healthy and good-looking Philodendron birkin plant.

-Philodendron birkin has gone from being a rare designer plant to becoming an increasingly popular houseplant.
+Philodendron birkin has gone from a rare designer plant to an increasingly popular houseplant.

-If the signature large dark green leaves highlighted with white pinstripes have led you to fall in love with Philodendron birkin, it may be hard to resist bringing one of these plants home and propagating more.
+If the signature large dark green leaves highlighted with white pinstripes have made you fall in love with Philodendron birkin, it may be hard to resist bringing one of these plants home and propagating more.

-But if you want your Philodendron birkin to thrive, you need to provide it with the right amount of sunlight.
+But if you want your Philodendron birkin to thrive, you must provide it with the right amount of sunlight.

 How Much Light Does a Philodendron birkin Need?